 Are there any female medical practitioners at the centre?

-Yes, there are three female doctors at our medical centre.
+Yes, there are six female doctors at our medical centre.
 We also have female nurses available to assist our doctors.

 Am I able to provide feedback?